erickbrower/dockerhost/README.md

 ### Ports

 The 49000 to 49900 port range is forwarded to OS X, so be sure to set the `publish` value for your docker container to something in that range.
 Ex., `--publish 49100:8080`.

+### Shameless Plug

+Check out my [dockerfiles repo](http://github.com/erickbrower/dockerfiles), it might have an image you need.